Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/MULTITENANCY/ANALYSIS.md

 Here are the next steps based on the analysis above:

 * Database (Hybrid Approach)
-  * Implement support for instance-based schemas in the DMS database initialization.
+  * Implement support for multiple instances through multiple DMS databases.
-  * Replicate the behavior of the Ed-Fi ODS API Admin metadata related to associating each API client with a specific DMS instance and apply the instance-based schema to all DMS queries based on the current API client.
+  * Replicate the behavior of the Ed-Fi ODS API Admin metadata related to associating each API client with a specific instance and use the instance-specific connection string to connect to the appropriate DMS database.
 * Debezium/Kafka (Topic-per-Instance Segregation)
   * Publish changes into instance-based topics to make it more feasible to implement appropriate authorization guardrails for 3rd party Kafka consumers.

-  * Perform transformation/routing of messages into a single shared topic exclusively for use with OpenSearch ingestion.
-* OpenSearch (if support is continued)
-  * Completely revamp how OpenSearch indexes are built.
-  * Produce very few, or even a single index.
-  * Stop over-indexing by implementing appropriate maps to align the searchable fields with data elements that can be used for filtering in the API.
-  * Incorporate the necessary metadata in the JSON bodies ingested to be able to provide filtered aliases for instance-based query filtering from the API.
+ℹ️ After analysis and evaluation, plans for utilizing OpenSearch/ElasticSearch to support the API's read load are being dropped.
+Support for Kafka will remain as an optional feature of the DMS specifically for hosts with consumers with use cases that would benefit from streaming data.